gevulotnetwork/taiko-demo/README.md

 The Taito prover resides in this repository: https://github.com/taikoxyz/zkevm-chain

 Currently, Taiko are running their Katla testnet (Alpha 6).
 Therefore, we have used  the `v0.6.0-alpha` branch.
-For illustration purposes this particular commit:
+For illustration purposes, this particular commit:

 - https://github.com/taikoxyz/zkevm-chain/tree/275eec0097400241ab71963f6c1a192019d219cb